Rohan: Engineering Management

 My next steps

-I’m currently looking for corporate jobs, in supply chains, product development and project management, because now I have figured out that that is where my interests lie.
+"I’m currently looking for corporate jobs, in supply chains, product development and project management, because now I have figured out that is where my interests lie.
+I am still being open to what kind of job I get – an entry-level job is more about learning about the industry.
+I would also consider taking on a research role at a university, because I’ve started to enjoy researching things thoroughly.

 I had no prior work experience before coming to Queen Mary.
 I didn’t know how to make a CV, write a cover letter or approach an interview, and that thought was quite scary, particularly for an international student.
-The Careers and Enterprise Service were really amazing and encouraging, I’ve been to their offices several times and had online meetings – it’s at my own discretion and you can extract the potential out of it.
+The Careers and Enterprise Service were really amazing and encouraging, I’ve been to their offices several times and had online meetings with them.
+They encourage every single thing that you want to do, you just ask the questions.

 My advice for students starting this course is…

-Make the most of the resources the university has provided.
-Even the small things, for example, Dr Park recommended that we read The Financial Times, and the university has a free subscription of that for us to use, now I get a Financial Times report every Monday that I go through with the top 10 headlines.
+"Make the most of the resources the university has provided.
+Even the small things.
+For example, Dr Park recommended that we read The Financial Times, and the university has a free subscription for us to use.
+Now I get a Financial Times report every Monday that I go through with the top 10 headlines.

-In your first few days, note down all the resources you find interesting, and make the most out of them.
+In your first few days, note down all the resources you find interesting, and make the most out of them."

 Discover Engineering Management MSc